 and bites, no doubt with legal wit,

-Watson-Watt lived in London with Dame Katherine Forbes in the winter and the summer at “The Observatory”, the home of Dame Katherine in Pitlochry.
-Dame Katherine was the first director of the Women’s Auxillary Air Force (1939-1943).
-Dame Katherine died in 1971.
+Watson-Watt lived in the winter in London with Dame Katherine Forbes and in the summer at ‘The Observatory’, the home of Dame Katherine in Pitlochry.
+Dame Katherine was the first director of the Women’s Auxiliary Air Force (1939-1943).
+She died in 1971.

-Robert Watson-Watt died two years later in 1973 in Inverness, age 81 and is buried along with Dame Katherine Forbes in the churchyard of the Episcopal Church in Pitlochry.
+Watson-Watt died two years later – in 1973 – in Inverness, age 81, and is buried along with Forbes in the churchyard of the Episcopal Church in Pitlochry.

-Margaret, Lady Watson-Watt passed an Italian “A” level course in 1972, only one of six to pass the exam and while in her 80’s.
-Margaret Robertson, Lady Watson-Watt celebrated her 102nd birthday on 3 May 1988 with a sherry party and specially made cake at St. Johnstoun Nursing Home in Perth.
-Margaret passed away peacefully on Wednesday 7 September 1988 at St. Johnstoun Nursing Home.
-A funeral service was held in St. Stephens Parish Church, Muirton and Lady Watson-Watt was interred thereafter in Dunning Cemetery.
+Margaret, Lady Watson-Watt, passed an Italian ‘A’ level course in 1972, only one of six to pass the exam and while in her 80s.
+She celebrated her 102nd birthday on 3 May 1988 with a sherry party and specially made cake at St Johnstoun Nursing Home, Perth.
+She passed away peacefully on Wednesday 7 September 1988 at St Johnstoun Nursing Home.
+A funeral service was held in St Stephen’s Parish Church, Muirton and she was interred thereafter in Dunning Cemetery.

-Robert Watson Watt once paid tribute to the value of Margaret Robertson Watson-Watt’s contribution.
-“The technique we worked out in those years has been extended over the whole field of radio research, and in that sense was the forerunner of the experiments that led to radiolocation.”
+‘The technique we worked out in those years has been extended over the whole field of radio research, and in that sense was the forerunner of the experiments that led to radio location‘.